dp540521/automatingaws-with-python/README.md

-# automatingaws-with-python
+# This is automatingaws-with-python
-This is my automation repository for AWS
+This is the repository for Git lb for *This is my automation repository for AWS*